bercik/VolumeController/README.md

 # Installing android application
 For now you can just open whole android project in android studio, attach your phone via USB cable and run application.

-# Connectiong android to PC
+# Connecting client to server
-The last thing you need to do is set good ip address of your PC on android phone.
-To check your ip address open terminal and type in:
+The last thing you need to do is set good ip address of your server on client.
+To check your ip address on linux server open terminal and type in:
 `ifconfig`
 Then search for eth0 and inet address is your local ip address.
-Now in android application go to settings and change ip address to this.
+Now in client (android and PC) go to settings and change ip address to this.

 If you have got some issues with application feel free to write me an email.